avular-robotics/example_origin_ros/src/navigation_examples/readme.md

 is a typical python implementation of linking the main functionality of the python routine.

 ## Acquiring position
+This example only requires the Avular Origin robot <u>and</u> its autonomous capabilities as implemented by Avular's Autopilot Inference.
+You may create a similar example that does not require the Autopilot Inference by changing the topic of the subscriber from 'autopilot/estimated_pose' to 'robot/odom'.

 To run the example of acquiring the Origin's speed you need to navigate into the 'HelloOrigin' workspace and run
 ```
 source install/setup.bash